plaisier-lab/OncoMergeAnalysis/README.md

 # OncoMergeAnalysis
 Contains scripts for analyzing and understanding the output from OncoMerge including value added assessments.

-Scripts included:
+Scripts included in order of recommended use:

+1. OncoMergeWrapper.py
+2. Plot_Muts.py
-1. Assess_Value_Added.py
+3. Assess_Value_Added.py
     - Uses R to plot OncoPlots.
-2. Plot_Muts.py
-4. OncoMergeWrapper.py

 # Assess_Value_Added.py:
 This script creates visualizations and tables to help show what OncoMerge adds to downstream analysis.